bemer/containers-on-aws-workshop/04-DeployEcsCluster/README.md

 Them, click in **Next: Configure Routing**.

 During this initial setup, we're just adding a dummy health check on `/`.
 We'll add specific health checks for our ECS service endpoint when registering it with the ALB.
-Let's change onlye the the **Name** to `dummy`:
+Let's change only the the **Name** to `dummy`:

 ![add routing](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/configure_alb_routing.png)